Interactions between teaching assistants and students boost engagement in physics labs: Method

 \subsubsection{Analysis}

-The TA observation data was compiled to give data on a per section basis, as student engagement is expected to be a product of the behaviors of both TAs in a section.

-The lab during the observation week may be broken down into four stages.
-Each lab began with a discussion of the previous week's homework (stage 1), followed by an introduction to the lab and the first set of clicker questions (stage 2).
-After the introduction, the `student working period' portion of the lab began (stage 3).
-As defined above, this is the period in which students were working to predict the falling time of a coffee filter, when dropped from $2$ metres.
-As students completed their predictions for the falling time, the lab moved into the final stage, in which TAs performed the 2 metre coffee filter experiment, discussed the results with the class and facilitated the concluding set of clicker questions.
-The length of time the lab spent in each stage is given in Table~\ref{breakdown}.

-For the number of TA announcements, the number of TA-student interactions and the student engagement measurements, we use data from the `student working period' only.
-From the perspective of the TA, this part of the lab period is rather free-form.
+We compiled the TA data to give results on a per-lab basis, as student engagement is expected to be a product of the behaviors of both TAs in a section.
+For the number of TA--student interactions and the student engagement measurements, we use data from the `student working period' only.
+This is the only period during the lab in which these measurements are defined and relevant.
+In addition, from the perspective of the TAs, this `student working period' is rather free-form.
 Within the main goal of supporting the students' activities, differences in TA facilitation style are expected to manifest themselves as different TA behaviors during this time.
-Further, it is this portion of the lab in which students are actively working, such that engagement is crucial for learning.
-Since the time each lab section spends in this `student working period' varies, in order to compare across sections, the number of TA announcements and the number of TA-student interactions are normalized by the length of the section, giving announcement and interaction densities.
-The calculation of these densities takes into account moments in which observers were not observing due to a variety of reasons.
+Since the time each lab section spends in this `student working period' varies, in order to compare across sections the number of TA--student interactions are normalized by the length of the section's `student working period', giving a frequency of interactions.
+The calculation of this frequency takes into account moments in which observers were not observing due to a variety of reasons.
 (Usually, this was due to observers completing the On/off task form.)
-We restrict engagement results to this `student working period' by taking only the first three student engagement snapshots recorded.
-These three snapshots span a time of $19.6\pm3.3$ minutes.

-We recorded the number of behaviors outside of the standard TA script through the entire lab.
-Our hypothesis is that if such behaviors can be correlated with student engagement, it is the extra events that occur at all times in the lab, including during the introduction, conclusion and clicker questions, that contribute to student motivation.
-Since each lab section proceeds through the same agenda, so that each TA had the same opportunities to insert extra behaviors, normalizing by the length of the lab is not necessary here.